 Have you been diagnosed with a class II heart murmur and are scared?

-The reason I was seeing a cardiologist was for a routine heart disease screening, and to also discuss results of my calcium score test (zero).
+The reason I was seeing a cardiologist in the first place was for a routine heart disease screening, and to also discuss results of my calcium score test (zero).

 I then had a magnetic resonance angiogram because my doctor’s colleague suggested the possibility of a congenital pulmonary stenosis.

-If I had this, it would have to be “watched,” and I’d have to have periodic imaging to follow it.
+If it turned out that indeed I had this, then it would have to be “watched,” and I’d have to have periodic imaging to follow it.

 Two years later I saw him for another routine checkup (just because you’re symptom-free and are at low risk for coronary artery disease, doesn’t mean you shouldn’t get routine checkups).

 He didn’t know why the heart murmur went away.
 I had not stopped exercising in the preceding two years.